Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/15_message_system/index.md

   }
 ```

 Test the game now.
 It works... but it seems the rendering is completely broken.
-The 3D objects superpose themselves and after a certain time, the ground and sky textures stop repeating.
+The 3D objects superimpose themselves and after a certain time, the ground and sky textures stop repeating.
 We need to fix that.

-### Fixing spritebatch issues
+### Fixing SpriteBatch issues

-The problem is that we are using the `Spritebatch` to draw the dialog box, it silently changes some values in the `GraphicsDevice`.
-More precisely, we are not resetting the `SamplerState` (which manage texture repetition) and `DepthStencilState` (which manage depth, so superposition) to their default 3D rendering values.
-We will fix that by adding two lines of code after the call to the `Spritebatch`.
+The problem is that we are using the `SpriteBatch` to draw the dialog box, which silently changes some values in the `GraphicsDevice`.
+More precisely, we are not resetting the `SamplerState` (which manages texture repetition) and `DepthStencilState` (which manages depth, so superposition) to their default 3D rendering values.
+We will fix that by adding two lines of code after the call to the `SpriteBatch`.

 ```csharp
   protected override void Draw(GameTime gameTime)